Ssekyene/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100. Changes the owner to "vincent" and the group owner to "staff" for all the files and directories in the working directory

 101. Changes the owner and the group owner of "_hello" to "vincent" and "staff" respectively.
 The file "hello" is a symbolic link.

+102. Changes the owner of the file "hello" to "betty" only if it is owned by the user "guillaume"